Source documents

 C · Conflitti tra fonti multiple

-- Capitolato vs disegno — stesso elemento, specifiche diverse.
-Quando il capitolato testuale e un disegno di pod non concordano su un elemento (es. lo schedule dice rubinetto modello X, il disegno del bagno accessibile mostra modello Y), qual è la prassi oggi?
-Vince il capitolato?
+- Project Specification vs disegno — stesso elemento, specifiche diverse.
+Quando il project specification testuale e un disegno di pod non concordano su un elemento (es. lo schedule dice rubinetto modello X, il disegno del bagno accessibile mostra modello Y), qual è la prassi oggi?
+Vince il project specification?
 Vince il disegno?
 Lo segnalate al cliente per chiarimento?
 Cosa vorreste che il sistema facesse?

-- Capitolato vs disegno — elemento in uno ma non nell'altro.
-Caso diverso: un elemento è presente nel capitolato ma non in nessun disegno (o viceversa).
+- Project Specification vs disegno — elemento in uno ma non nell'altro.
+Caso diverso: un elemento è presente nel project specification ma non in nessun disegno (o viceversa).
 Cosa fate oggi?
 Lo includete comunque?
 Lo segnalate?

 - Diff revisione.
 Quando un cliente vi manda Rev 01 dopo aver già lavorato il Rev 00, preferite che il sistema (a) capisca cosa è cambiato tra le due versioni e re-elabori solo quelle parti, preservando i giudizi già dati sul resto, oppure (b) re-estragga tutto da zero ogni volta?